 Drinking water has numerous benefits and it’s important to stay hydrated throughout the day, however drinking too much water before bed can cause interruptions in your sleep cycle.
 Aside from waking up to go to the bathroom all throughout the night, there are no other consequences of drinking water before bed.
 Still, try to drink water continuously during the day to avoid excess water intake at night.

-As a general rule of thumb, it’s best to wait about 3 hours after eating before you lay down.
+As a general rule of thumb, it’s best to wait about 3 hours after eating before you lie down.
 However, this applies to when you’re eating big meals.
 If you’re just eating a small snack, laying down 30 minutes later will not cause any issues.
-Some snacks to eat before bed are cashews, kidney beans, corn, tuna, broccoli, and chickpeas.
+Some snacks to eat before bed are cashews, kidney beans, tuna, broccoli, and chickpeas.